krovskiy/midi-to-appeal/README.md

 - The system is tuned to the B Major / G# Minor scale.

 - It includes 8 notes (from B to B*), spanning across two octaves (B4–B6).

+- The synth is in mono and legato.

 - Notes are triggered via keyboard movement inputs:
   - W, A, S, D for basic notes.